-Orogenic gold mineralization in the POGB frequently has an association with pyrrhotite (a sulphide which has magnetic properties), disseminated within swarms of quartz veins and veinlets generally restricted to discrete, continuous packages in regional shear zone structures hosted by fine-grained sedimentary units.
-In early-August 2018 New-Sense Geophysics Limited commenced a >3,000 line kilometer heliborne magnetic/radiometric geophysical survey over Palamina's Coasa, Gaban and Cori gold projects in the POGB.
-Palamina is the first company to conduct airborne geophysics over these areas, the results of which will assist Palamina to advance its understanding of the structures in the POGB.
-Although yet to receive final processed results, Palamina believes the outcome of the heliborne survey will help focus follow up ground exploration by identifying the most prospective sectors of regional structures as delineated by the survey, thereby accelerating the pace of discovery and possible drill testing.
+Orogenic gold mineralization in the POGB frequently has an association with pyrrhotite (a sulphide mineral which is magnetic), disseminated within swarms of quartz veins and veinlets generally restricted to discrete, continuous packages in regional shear zone structures hosted by fine-grained sedimentary units.
+In August 2018 New-Sense Geophysics Limited completed an approximate 3,000-line kilometer heliborne magnetic/radiometric geophysical survey over Palamina's Coasa, Gaban and Cori gold projects in the POGB, the results of which are assisting Palamina to advance its understanding of the favourable structures in the POGB.